myeti/pagefrost/README.md

 ### Front-matter

-All templates are enhanced with the front-matter metadata feature and can define custom vars :
+All templates are enhanced with the front-matter parsing and can define custom vars :

 `src/pages/index.html`
 ```html